maasuofficial/maasu-website/README.md

   containers/         - Components dealing with data or store.
 This folder also contains
-                        components which represent entire pages. css/                - Any and all styling.
-    _def.scss         - All css global variables and utility functions. app.scss          - All CSS and variables compiled with breakpoints.
-This is what should be included in the index file. functional.scss   - All functional CSS classes.
-    media.scss        - All media queries.

-  routes/
-    routes.tsx        - Manages all routes.
-  utils/              - Any and all utility functions. index.tsx           - Main source file which initializes react, store, and renders DOM.
+                        components which represent entire pages. css/                - Any and all styling. routes/             - Manages all routes. utils/              - Any and all utility functions. index.tsx           - Main source file which initializes react, store, and renders DOM.
 ```